bpark67/bpark67.github.io/_posts/2022-09-09-newpackage.md

 > There are still missing entries.
 Please fill manually with manual_filler

-In this case, the user must find an address that Nominatim(OpenStreetMap) can process.
+In this case, the user must use the second option, which is to fill in the address manually.
+The user must find an address that Nominatim(OpenStreetMap) can process.

 ```python
 manual_dict = {"AL0001368": "Deer Park, Alabama"}